getavalon/core/README.md

 ### Pyblish Starter

-A basic asset creation pipeline, with batteries included.
+A basic asset creation pipeline - batteries included.

 > WARNING: Not ready for use.